cppservergit/apiserver2/readme.md

 ```

 The `/metrics` endpoint is a built-in observability feature of APIServer2, it will respond immedately even under high load.
 Other observability endpoints are `/ping` and `/version` if you want to test them with CURL.
 The `/ping` endpoint is for health-checking by load balancers, also called Ingress services in Cloud containers and Kubernetes.

+The diagnostics APIs like `/metrics` and `/version` may be protected by an API-Key which is defined in the `run.sh` script, we suggest using the program `uuid`
+to generate your API Key and distribute it to your monitoring agents.

 A bash script using CURL for testing your endpoints is provided in folder `unit-test` this script requires a `/login` and sends the resulting JWT token when invoking the secure endpoints, it is a simple and effective alternative to Postman.